-Component Approach for CEO Approach for other Executive KMP Total Fixed Remuneration \$928,557 Range between \$436,000 and \$472,000 Contract duration Ongoing Ongoing Notice by individual / company 6 months 1 month Termination of employment (without cause) The Board has discretion to allow some or all STI entitlements to be paid o pro-rata basis aligned to time, where termination occurs by way of resignat dismissal (e.g., death, total and permanent disablement, redundancy, retre or retirement with prior written consent of the Board). se terminations, the STI will be reduced proportionately easurement Period, but there is no other impact to the The Board has discretion to allow unvested LTIs to vest on a pro-rata basis aligned to time.
+Component Approach for CEO Approach for Other Executive KMP Total fixed remuneration \$928,557 Range between \$436,000 and \$472,000 Contract duration Ongoing Ongoing Notice by individual/company 6 months 1 month Termination of employment (without cause) aligned to time, where termination occu e or all STI entitlements to be paid out on a pro-rata basis urs by way of resignation or dismissal (e.g., death, total cy, retrenchment or retirement with prior written consent In other forms of without cause terminations, the STI will be reduced proportionately to reflect the portion of the measurement period, but there is no other impact to the executive's entitlement.
+The Board has discretion to allow unvested LTIs to vest on a pro-rata basis aligned to time.
 Where this discretion is not exercised, such unvested rights will lapse.
 Termination of employment STI is forfeited. (with cause) All unvested LTIs are forfeited.
-All vested but unexercised LT Is are forfeited.
+All vested but unexercised LTIs are forfe eited.